yeasy/learning_pickleball/11_spin_en.md

 ## How to master Spin

+The spin in a pickleball is hardly produced by rubbing the ball using the racket, but rather by the different positions where the racket hits the ball.
+Therefore, when using the spin to control the trajectory of the ball, it is important to focus on hitting the ball mainly, and cooperate with the friction.

-Spin practice mainly includes several practice methods, and experience the different Spins caused by softly hitting different positions of the ball:
+There are several ways to practice spin, and you need to feel the different spins caused by hitting different positions of the ball:

 * Swing the ball to create Spin: let the ball bounce on the racket, and experience different Spins when cutting the ball in different directions;
 * Serving to create Spin: hit different positions of the ball, send the ball with different Spins, and observe the trajectory after it hits the ground;